yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2022/index.md

 	"./tffix3.png"
 >}}

 The game is affected by vertex explosions looking like textures stretching at random.
 The bad news is that this is a problem with the `Buffer Cache`, and fixing it will take considerable time.

 The good news is that [Blinkhawk](https://github.com/FernandoS27), with some help from epicboy too, managed a temporary workaround to avoid this problem while a permanent solution starts taking shape.
-[Flushing the buffer before writing](https://github.com/yuzu-emu/yuzu/pull/7805) saves us from polygon hell, at a small performance cost.
+[Flushing the buffer before writing](https://github.com/yuzu-emu/yuzu/pull/7805) saves us from polygon hell, at a minimal performance cost.

 {{< single-title-imgs-compare
 	"Goes over his head (Pokémon Legends: Arceus)"